How much advance notice do you need for a cake order?

 Do you make smash cakes?

 Yes, I can make a smash cake, however, it cannot be the only item in your order.
 Small smash cakes are time consuming to make, which is why they need to accompany another cake for your event.
-The only exception is if you are willing to pay the higher cost of ordering only a smash cake.
-On average, an elaborate smash cake would cost $50.

 What forms of payment do you take?